ucdaviscl/soliloquy_variation/README.md

 # Soliloquy Variation

-Generation of lexical and sentence-level variety using word vectors, sequence to sequence models, and transducers
+- Generation of lexical and sentence-level variety using word vectors, sequence to sequence models, and transducers.
+- Tools for validating generated sentence variations.

+## Dependencies

+- Python >= 3.6
+- [PyFST](https://github.com/placebokkk/pyfst) with OpenFST (required for fst sentence variation)
+- [OpenNMT](https://github.com/OpenNMT/OpenNMT) with GPU support (required for neural language model)
+- [KenLM](https://github.com/kpu/kenlm) and its Python module (required for paraphrase testing)
+- [OpenNMT-tf](https://github.com/OpenNMT/OpenNMT-tf) + [Tensorflow](https://www.tensorflow.org/) (required for neural machine paraphrasing)

 ## External data

 Models and data are available here (password required): https://ucdavis.box.com/v/soliloquy (to-do: add OpenNMT language model)

 ## Lexical variation

-To get alternatives to a word, use lexalter.py.
-A file containing word vectors in text format is required (en_vec.txt in the data URL above).
-The program includes a sample driver that can be invoked like this:
+Usage:

 ```
-python lexalter.py -v en_vec.txt
+$ python3 lexalter.py -v [word embeddings file]
 ```

-Here, en_vec.txt is a file containing word vectors using the word2vec text format.
+A word embeddings file `en_vec.txt` is available in the data folder.
+The file is expected to be in the word2vec text format.
 We assume the words are ordered from most to least frequent.
 Input from stdin is a word followed by several words that provide the context.
 For example, the input:
 ```
 orange
 ```